Most-read topics:

 FALSE PREJUDICES AGAINST TELEVISION.
 TV REMAINS ESSENTIAL FOR VIEWERS AND ADVERTISERS

 13. 8.
 2025 “Television is for older people,” “They only show ads on TV,” “I never watch it,” etc. There are many prejudices against television.
 But is there any truth to them?
 The answer to this question was provided by a new study from Screenforce titled “The Beauty of TV.”
-The results, presented during an exclusive webinar, show… Continue reading FALSE PREJUDICES AGAINST TELEVISION.
-TV REMAINS ESSENTIAL FOR VIEWERS AND ADVERTISERS
+The results, presented during an exclusive webinar, show that while prejudices against television certainly exist, the reality is quite different.

 STUDY USA: LINEAR’S AD-SUPPORTED ADULT VIEWING SHARE STILL NEAR 70%